fpinder/burger/README.md

 **_Technology used_**

-*This app uses JavaScript, Node.js, Mysql and 5 NPM packages: Express, Express-handlebars,  Body-parser, dotenv and Nodemon*
+*This app uses JavaScript, Node.js, Mysql and 5 NPM packages: Express, Express-handlebars, express-validato, Body-parser, dotenv and Nodemon*

  Files Used   |  Role in the App                                                                  |
 | ------------ | -------------------------------------------------------------------------------------- |